-Born in 1908, Ian Fleming was a British author who radically altered Spy Fiction
+Ian Lancaster Fleming (28 May 1908 12 August 1964) was a British author who radically altered Spy Fiction when he started writing.

-It used to be believed that Fleming never went on active service undercover, and some attributed his Bond stories to being the product of frustrated fantasy, Bond living the secret agent's life that Fleming had had stolen from him.
+It used to be believed that Fleming never went on active service undercover, and some attributed his Bond stories to being the product of frustrated fantasy, Bond living the secret agent's life that Fleming had stolen from him.
 (Fleming was not unfit for field work; the fact was he was too highly-placed and knew too many secrets to risk capture, since he was employed as an intelligence analyst and controller/coordinator of field agents.).
 However it is now known that he did in fact actually go on at least one mission to occupied France in 1940, and actively served alongside Jon Pertwee.
 It is also believed that he masterminded an unsuccessful "pinch mission" in 1942 for a German Engima coding machine and related material using the infamous Dieppe Raid as cover.
 He also stayed in Portugal for a while during the War, since it was a neutral nation and there were great needs for information from both the Allies and the Axis' spies.

 Rather a notorious womaniser in his youth, he eventually settled down and married (although he would reportedly have the ocassional affair).
 In 1952, just before this, he wrote a novel that would change the world of fiction.

 That novel was Casino Royale.
 With it, James Bond's literary career began and Fleming made a lot of money.
 He sold the rights to everything bar Royale (the rights for which were already tied up) to Albert R. Broccoli in 1961 and the rest is history.